 Neither worse or better, just different.
 It’s this diversity that makes us beautiful and interesting.
 After all, if everyone was the same, the world would be a boring place.

 Marti Olsen Laney.
+(2002).
+The Introvert Advantage: How to Thrive in an Extrovert World.
 Workman Publishing Company.
-2002.
-The Introvert Advantage: How to Thrive in an Extrovert World.